Resolve "Not Synced" Status

 - Review any recent changes created on CDO for that device:

-- If your intention was to push the configuration change from CDO to the device, open the Devices & Services page, select the device and click, Deploy Changes.
+- If your intention was to push the configuration change from CDO to the device, review and deploy the changes you made now, or wait and deploy multiple changes at once.

 - If you decide you do not want to push the configuration change from CDO to the device, or you want to "undo" the configuration changes you started making on CDO, click Read Policy.
 That will overwrite the configuration stored in CDO with the running configuration stored on the device.